-LP 1 Sensors to measure current in multicore/trefoil cables are not commercially available and there is no available published literature on measurement solutions.
-These are the most popular type of cable on the Distribution Network.
-Therefore, measuring these types of cable without separating the cores with a single sensor may be valuable.
+LP 1 Sensors to measure current in multicore/trefoil cables are not commercially available and there is no available published literature o These are the most popular type of cable on the Distribution Network. with a single sensor may be valuable.